 Limited places are available so book early to avoid disappointment.

-July 2016 - exact dates to be confirmed
+January, May, July and November - exact dates to be confirmed

 Dive into Thailand’s myriad of attractions including...

 A sultry island paradise in the Gulf of Thailand that will wow even the most ardent beach connoisseur!

 Tuk tuks, monks, malls, temples, elephants and everything in between jostle for position on the streets of Thailand’s steamy capital.